 Rapid Reload

-Most likely, if you’re in need of a rapid reload, you’re in the middle of a firefight and your pistol slide locks to the rear revealing you’re out of ammo.
+Most likely, if you need a rapid reload, you’re in the middle of a firefight and your pistol slide locks to the rear revealing you’re out of ammo.
 You need to reload because bullets are still flying, only not from your pistol.
 Therefore your goal is to reload as quickly as possible without the target figuring it out.

 Step 2: Insert fresh magazine—no need to grab the empty mag off the ground when you’re in the heat of the battle.